flipcoder/textbeat/README.md

 ## Key changes

-The following behavior is optional and probably not useful to many musicians.

-However, beginners may find inspiration by picking a scale instead of using sharps and flats.

-The current scale is currently accessible as a global variable (this will be per-track soon).

-To set the notes to match scale,

 ```
-# set notes to dorian mode (won't change key)
+# change key (this will change the key of the current scale to 3 (E))
+%k=3

+# to set a relative key, this will go from a major scale to relative minor scale
+%k+6

+# you can also go down to relative minor below
+%k-6

+# scale names are supported, this changes the scale shape to dorian
 %s=dorian

-# rotate/relative scale (will move the key note)
-%r=dorian

-# in either case, you can also use mode numbers
+# you can also use mode numbers
 %s=2
-%r=2
 ```

 ## Chords (Advanced)